Fall Fun and Foliage for Families around Mammoth Lakes

 Fall Colors in Rock Creek Canyon

 A trip up Rock Creek Road is the consummate fall activity around here.
 Take US Highway 395 South from Mammoth for 14.9 miles, then turn right onto Rock Creek Road.
-Be advised that the road is currently undergoing major reconstruction and subject to (scenic!) delays of 30 minutes or more.
-Check here for the latest updates.
-Even with the delays, there are several good options for families so it’s well worth the trip to this special place.
 Drive 9 miles up the road into the canyon to reach Rock Creek Lake and the Rock Creek Lakes Resort.
-The resort café, Pie in the Sky, serves breakfast and lunch and there is also a small general store here, but the star of the show is definitely the pie.
-Sold by the slice starting at 11am, pie is available on a first-come, first-serve basis so arrive early for the best selection!
-From here you can explore Rock Creek Lake on foot, fish, and even rent a boat from the resort, which closes for the season on October 13, 2014.
+From here you can explore Rock Creek Lake on foot, fish, and even rent a boat from the resort, which typically closes for the season in mid-October.
 For a perfect family hike, continue 2 miles up Rock Creek Road to the terminus of the road at the Mosquito Flat trailhead.
-At an elevation of 10,300 feet, this trailhead is the highest in the Sierra and 350 feet higher than Tioga Pass!
+At an elevation of 10,300 feet, this trailhead is one of the highest in the Sierra and 350 feet higher than Tioga Pass!
 The trail follows an abandoned mine road, which makes for fairly easy hiking despite the elevation and very accessible entry to the John Muir Wilderness.
 At the marked junction, stay left toward Morgan Pass to reach the Little Lakes Valley.
 Half a mile from the trailhead, you’ll reach Mack Lake, soon followed by Marsh Lake, Heart Lake, and Box Lake.
 Long Lake is 2 miles from the trailhead, and from there you can continue to Chickenfoot Lake and Gem Lakes for a longer, more challenging hike.
 Kids really enjoy hiking in this area because it feels like there is another lake to discover around each bend in the trail, and there are plenty of boulders to climb and small wooden bridges to cross.
 Explore at your leisure and turn around and return via the same trail whenever you wish.
 Check here for an up-to-date fall color report.
 Here are some more fall hikes to explore.
 Remember that kids are often less impressed by sweeping vistas than what’s on the ground right in front of them, so be prepared for them to be more awed by leaves crunching underfoot than anything else!
 Have fun and enjoy the slower pace that fall brings to Mammoth Lakes.
 Have you visited Mammoth in the fall?
 I’d love to hear what activities your family most enjoyed!